Dominant subspace and low-rank approximations from block Krylov subspaces without a prescribed gap: Proofs of the main results

 \section{Proofs of the main results}

 In this section we present detailed proofs of our main results.
 Some of our arguments make use of some basic facts from matrix analysis, that we develop in Section \ref{apendixity} (Appendix).
-We begin by recalling the notation introduced so far; then we consider some general facts about block Krylov spaces that are needed for developing the proofs below.
+We begin by recalling the notation introduced so far; then we consider some general facts about block Krylov spaces, principal angles and principal vectors between subspaces that are needed for developing the proofs below.

-\begin{nota} \rm We keep the notation and assumptions introduced so far; hence, we consider: \ben \item $A\in\K^{m\times n}$ with singular values $\sigma_1\geq \ldots\sigma_p\geq 0$, with $p=\min\{m,n\}$. \item $1\leq h\leq \text{rank}( A)\leq p$; moreover, we let $0\leq j(h)< h$ be given by where we set $\sigma_0=\infty$ and
+\begin{nota} \rm We keep the notation and assumptions introduced so far; hence, we consider: \ben \item $A\in\K^{m\times n}$ with singular values $\sigma_1\geq \ldots\sigma_p\geq 0$, with $p=\min\{m,n\}$. \item $1\leq h\leq \text{rank}( A)\leq p$; moreover, we let $0\leq j(h)< h$ be given by where we set $\sigma_0=+\infty$ and